michael6arcia/Bamazon-MySQL/README.md

+# "Bamazon"
-# "Bamazon" -- A digital market running on node.js + MySQL
+Bamazon is a digital market store running on node.js + MySQL